Rapid Racking Limited Terms and Conditions

 7.1 The description of the goods shall be as set out in our catalogue or on our website.

-7.4 Making sure your specification is accurate.
-If we are sourcing goods to a specification you have given us, you are responsible for ensuring that the specification is correct.
+7.7.1 Making sure your specification is accurate.
+If we are sourcing bespoke goods to a specification you have given us or designing bespoke goods to a specification you have given us, you are solely responsible for:

 8. Our rights to make changes